lambda-feedback/user-documentation/docs/advanced/evaluation_functions/quickstart.md

 		- **`docs/dev.md`**: edited to reflect any changes/features from a developer perspective.
 It is baked into the function's image and pulled into this site under the [deployed functions](index.md) section.

 		- **`docs/user.md`**: documents how a teacher uses the function when editing content on the [LambdaFeedback]({{ urls.client }}) platform.
 These files are displayed in the [Teacher](../../teacher/index.md) section.

+		- **`README.md`**: replace the boilerplate's generic title, description and Quickstart section with your function's own, and have it link to `docs/dev.md`, `docs/user.md` and this site rather than restate them.
+See [the README convention](specification.md#function-repository-readmemd).

 4. Changes can be tested locally by running your tests from the repository root:
 ```bash